btomi1980/TV-Radio-Streaming-by-Tomasso/README.md

 <p align="center">
   A powerful desktop application for watching TV channels and listening to online radio streams with VLC integration, local proxy support, and flexible channel management.
+  The built-in shared database allows users to contribute and expand channel lists together – no more searching for streams manually.
 </p>

 <p align="center">